MarceloNicolasTrindadeRodriguez1/DigitalPlayer/README.md

-Digital Player Manifesto
+Digital Player Beta version

-This player is intended to allow people to stream their M3U Links, and watch their content!
-Made with love for the community <3!
+This is a simple Beta version of whats yet to become a fully functional Web Player for M3U lists.
+This version for now works only on HTTP.
+However we are working on version 1 to be HTTPS.